nplan-io/ml_paper_club/README.md

 ## Next meetup's paper ##

-- [31/10/2024] Arvid presents: TBD but it is going to be cool
+- [31/10/2024] Arvid presents: [Multi-Agent Learning using a Variable Learning Rate](https://www.cs.cmu.edu/~mmv/papers/02aij-mike.pdf) by Michael Bowling and Manuela Veloso

 FOR IN-PERSON SESSIONS: IF YOU ARE ATTENDING IN PERSON PLEASE RSVP ON OUR [MEETUP PAGE](https://www.meetup.com/ML-Paper-Club/) SO WE CAN GET A HEADCOUNT FOR FOOD AND DRINKS.
 THE ADDRESS FOR THE EVENT WILL BE ON THE MEETUP PAGE.